-- Entrance/parking of the Nordschleife, including the roundabout in front of the main entrance in Nürburg.
+- Entrance/parking of the Nordschleife, including the roundabout in front of the main entrance in Nuerburg.

-At request of owner: If your spot gets removed under this tag, the owner has informed us he/she does not want to have their cars uploaded to Autogespot.
+If your spot gets removed under this tag, the owner has informed us he/she does not want to have their cars uploaded to Autogespot.
 This means we do not appreciate you re-uploading the spot without the license plate (info).
-Please respect the car owners.
+Please respect the car owner.

-Old model: If you, for instance, uploaded a Porsche 996 Carrera 4S your spot will not be accepted.
-If you uploaded (or attempted to upload) an older model of a car we don’t accept anymore your spot will be removed/refused under the tag ‘old model’.
+If you, for instance, uploaded a Porsche 996 Carrera 4S your spot will not be accepted.
+If you uploaded an older model of a car we don’t accept anymore your spot will be removed/refused under the tag 'old model'.

-Location info: We would like you to fill in the correct location info when uploading a spot.
+We would like you to fill in the correct location info when uploading a spot.
 This means that if you uploaded a spot from the highway, you select the nearest city or village as location info.
-We do not accept ‘Autobahn’, ‘Snelweg’, or ‘Near […]’ and similar as location info, but ‘Highway’ is accepted.
+We do not accept 'Autobahn', 'Snelweg', or 'Near […]' and similar as location info, but 'Highway' is accepted.
 If you visit a county which has states (such as the United States and Canada) you must also fill in the state name.
-There are some city-names that are the same for different states (such as ‘Amsterdam’).
+Some cities/towns exist in multiple states.

-Too large / too small: The photos you’ve uploaded may be too small (resulting in a pixelated image) or too large.
-We recommend uploading your photos with a width of 1280 pixels, with a maximum size of 1MB.
+The photos you’ve uploaded may be too small (resulting in a pixelated image) or too large.
+We need your photos to be 2540 pixels wide, with a maximum size of 5mb per photo.

 When you upload a spot you will be redirected to the following page.
 We explain what to fill in per slot.